Write your first Gradle plugin

 A promise to hit the sweet spot

 The Gradle build system promises to hit the sweet spot between Ant and Maven.
 It allows for convention over configuration build scripts (lesser code).
-The build scripts are highly readable and compact compared to its XML based cousins (looking at you Ant and Maven) thanks to its own groovy based DSL (domain specific language) .
+The build scripts are highly readable and compact, especially compared to XML-based tools like Ant and Maven.
+Its Groovy-based domain-specific language (DSL) simplifies scripting and enhances readability.
+We will guide you on how to write your first Gradle plugin

-• Debugging / profiling support, you can get a html report of where your build time is spent in the build process and also since Gradle runs in a JVM you can attach a debugger to the Gradle process itself
+- Gradle offers robust debugging and profiling support.
+An HTML report can be generated to detail where build time is spent during the process.
+Additionally, since Gradle runs in a JVM, you can attach a debugger directly to the Gradle process.

-• In a future release (targeted for 4.0, in 2017) there are plans for a distributed build cache.
-This means that same commit (branch) needs only to be built once and for any subsequent builds the artifacts can be fetched from the cache.
+- In a future release (targeted for 4.0, in 2017) there are plans for a distributed build cache.
+This approach builds the same commit or branch only once.
+Subsequent builds retrieve artifacts from the cache, saving time and resources.

 Gradle builds in action showing the powerful up to date checks that’s builtin in the tool